 Here comes a list of modern and traditional Polish drinks.
-Under descriptions you can find some authentic recipes.
-Going to visit Poland and would like to taste some delicious foods not choosing on spec?
+Under their descriptions you can find some authentic recipes.
+Going to visit Poland?
+Would you like to taste some delicious foods not choosing on spec?
 You are welcome.
-All Polish foods listed below constitute a typical Polish menu up to this days.
+All Polish foods listed below constitute a typical Polish menu even nowadays.
 Therefore, while visiting Poland, one will certainly come across many of them.
 I wish you good luck in exploring Polish tastes and… Smacznego!

 Compotes are drinks prepared of fruits – usually fresh, sometimes dried.
 Sugar is added and sometimes cloves are used as a spice.
 In Poland the most popular fruits are: apples, morello cherries, currants, cherries, strawberries, pears and a rhubarb.
 Compote is prepared in the summer and stored for the fall and the winter time.
 It's served cold, together with the fruits.
-The glass of compote is a typical during a dinner at many Polish homes.
+A glass of compote is typical dinner drink in many Polish homes.

-So-called 'susz', prepared of the blend of dried fruits is a special kind of compote.
-Susz, in contrast with raw fruits compotes, has a brown color, muddy look and a very peculiar taste.
-Susz is one of compulsory elements of the Christmas Eve supper table.
+The so-called 'susz', prepared of the blend of dried fruits is a special kind of compote.
+Susz, in contrast with raw fruit compotes, has a brown color, muddy look and a very peculiar taste.
+Susz is one of compulsory ingredients of the Christmas Eve supper table.

 Oranzada had its period of magnificence during the Cold War.
-In communist Poland, poorly and insufficiently equipped with goods of any kind, the orangeade constituted one of basic, bottled drinks available in groceries.
+In communist Poland, poorly and insufficiently equipped with goods of any kind, the orangeade constituted one of the basic, bottled drinks available in groceries.
 There was a technology of producing oranzada of powdered orange juice(!).
-This products was sold as powder, which dissolved in glass of water gives you, at least from the assumption, a glass of oranzada-type beverage.
-Another one type of oranzada was sold in plastic bags which thirsty one should pierce with the straw.
-Today the popularity of this drink is definitely smaller, on the value for Coca-Cola and other 'international' drinks.
+This products was sold as powder, which dissolved in a glass of water gives you, a faint reminder of a glass of oranzada-type beverage.
+Another type of oranzada was sold in plastic bags which thirsty one should pierce with a straw.
+Today the popularity of this drink is definitely smaller, compared with Coca-Cola and other 'international' drinks.

 Wódka, in English vodka, is a very well known pure alcohol, having its origins in Poland, Russia and Ukraine.
-Vodka has most oftentimes about 40% of alcohol and it is a product of distillation, thinned with water in 2:3 ratio.
+Vodka usually has about 40% of alcohol and it is a product of distillation, thinned with water in a 2:3 ratio.
 Vodka is produced of grains, potatoes or more rarely of sugar beets.
-Vodka not only in Poland and Russia belongs to the most important 'national' alcohols.
-Also other countries of Central and Northern Europe deal with the production of vodka, they are recognized as so-called 'Vodka belt countries'.
+Vodka belongs to the most important 'national' alcohols not only in Poland and Russia.
+Other countries of Central and Northern Europe deal with the production of vodka, being often quoted as the so-called 'Vodka belt countries'.
 These are the following countries of the European Union: Poland, Finland, Lithuania, Latvia, Estonia and Sweden.

 The most well-known brands of Polish vodka are: Balsam Pomorski (38%, colorless vodka ), Belvedere, Chopin (pure luxury vodka luxury, fourfold distilled, repeatedly awarded, manufactured from the specially selected variety of Stobrawa potatoes traditionally planted in surroundings of Siedlce, Poland), Danziger Goldwasser, Extra Zytnia, Luksusowa, Maximus, Pan Tadeusz (rye vodka, 40%, on the bottle there is an illustration from the first edition of Pan Tadeusz poem by Adam Mickiewicz, year 1834), Sobieski, Starka (traditional dry rye vodka, maturing in oaken barrels from 10 up to 50 years), Wyborowa, Zoladkowa Gorzka, Zubrowka = Bison Grass Vodka in English (every original bottle of Bison Vodka contains one stalk of the grass Hierochloe odorata).
 A well-known Dutch vodka BOLS is also produced in Poland (since 1994).

-Beer is an oldest and most oftentimes drunk alcohol in the world.
-Also in Poland beer's popularity is huge, though not equaling Czechs, Germans and Irishman who lead the way in this subject :) Brewing traditions on Polish land reach very, very old times of early Slavic people and beginnings of the Polish statehood.
-The oldest document recalling the Beer in Poland is 'The Polish Chronicle' by Thetmar from Merseburg.
-In this chronicle Polish King Bolesław I the Brave (reign: 992-1025!) was dubbed into the beer drinker.
+Beer is an oldest and most frequently drunk alcoholic beverage in the world.
+In Poland, as well, beer rejoices a huge popularity, though not equaling Czechs, Germans and Irishmen who are still leaders in this field :) Brewing traditions on Polish land come from the very, very old times of early Slavic people and beginnings of the Polish statehood.
+The oldest document recalling beer in Poland is 'The Polish Chronicle' by Thetmar from Merseburg.
+In this chronicle Polish King Boleslaw I the Brave (reign: 992-1025!) was dubbed 'the beer drinker'.

 Mead is one of traditional Polish alcohols.
 In Polish it is known as miod pitny, what means 'drinkable honey'.
 It is produced by fermentation of honey.
-Meads are sometimes made with various juices to improve the taste, as well as with herbs and spices.
-Mead made from pure lime honey was peculiarly valued in past.
-It's popularity is not as high as vodka's and especially beer's, but the taste is really great.
+Meads are sometimes made with various juices to improve their taste, as well as with herbs and spices.
+Mead made from pure lime honey was particularly valued in past.
+Its popularity is not as high as that of vodka or beer, but the taste is really great.
 You can find and buy different kinds of Polish meads, known as 'poltorak', 'dwojniak', 'trojniak' or 'czworniak', differing in taste, alcohol and honey concentration. more